SpaceXpanse/Whitepaper/README.md

 - Full-blown application to serve as crowdfunding hub for user's projects within the platform and more

 ### Entertainment
-**SpaceXpanse: Wanderers** - A space exploration game in it's own metaverse
+**SpaceXpanse: Wanderers** - A space exploration game in its own metaverse
 Closed-source
 *For-profit - Legal entity operated*
 Real-time Massive Multiplayer Open World Sandbox game with realistic look, physics and economics